juniorctl/pulse-streamer/examples/supercollider/README.md

 Tried:
 * setting rtprio, memlock and nice in limits.conf to high priorities in various directories
-* These did not seem to be respected (was getting `Cannot lock down 82280346 byte memory area (Cannot allocate memory)` errors), so ran Docker with priorities and passed ulimits into `docker run...`
+* These did not seem to be respected (was getting `Cannot lock down 82280346 byte memory area (Cannot allocate memory)` errors), so ran Docker with priorities and passed ulimits into `docker run...`.
+The only flag that allowed the lock down was `--user=1000`
 * Noticed that `CONFIG_RT_GROUP_SCHED` is enabled within the container: `zcat /proc/config.gz | grep CONFIG_RT_GROUP_SCHED`.
+The post below states that this "has the potential to wreak havoc on applications that want to use realtime scheduling".
 Followed instructions here without success: http://jackaudio.org/faq/linux_group_sched.html.
 See more details here: https://github.com/jackaudio/jackaudio.github.com/wiki/Cgroups (no success modifying cgconfig.conf or cgrules.conf)